-- 1 Search all ActiveViews for the object of this action. - 2 Validate the powers assigned to the account that is requesting the action. - 3 If the account has the correct power, the Administration server allows the action to be performed. - If the account does not have the correct power, the Administration server returns an error. - 4 Update the Active Directory.
+- 1 Search all ActiveViews for the object of this action. - 2 Validate the powers assigned to the account that is requesting the action. - 3 If the account has the correct power, the Administration server allows the action to be performed.

+If the account does not have the correct power, the Administration server returns an error.

+4 Update the Active Directory.

 For example, when you attempt to set a new password for the JSmith user account, the Administration server finds all ActiveViews that include JSmith.
 This search looks for any ActiveView that specifies JSmith directly, through a wildcard rule, or through group membership.
 If an ActiveView includes other ActiveViews, the Administration server also searches these additional ActiveViews.
-The Administration server determines whether you have the Reset User Account Password power, the Administration server resets the password for JSmith.
+The Administration server determines whether you have the Reset User Account Password power in any of these ActiveViews.
+If you have the Reset User Account Password power, the Administration server resets the password for JSmith.
 If you do not have this power, the Administration server denies your request.